 Over the years, the accent evaporated, evolving into normal speech, another mystery, but older recordings are still available.

 The truth about Esther Hicks and Abraham is probably more obvious than obscure, with a quarter of a century to look back on for contradictions and inconsistencies.

 There’s jumbled information, a mania for selling workshops, cruises, books and associated products.
 This souped-up marking apparatus went beyond what skeptics thought possible in 2011.

 That year, they openly tooled up Jerry Hicks’s fatal cancer to goose ticket sales, DVDs and webcasts.

-(And, no, while he was alive and fighting, they have never admitted that he battled leukemia.)
+(While he was alive and fighting, they never admitted that he battled leukemia.)